 Ø Every 1% loss of body weight increases core temp .10-.23°C or .18-.40°F (increasing risk of more serious heat illness)

 3. Training is required!

 TYPES OF HEAT ILLNESSES

 Exertional Heat Illness ("EHI") refers to a spectrum of disorders (e.g., cramps, heat exhaustion, heat injury, heat stroke) resulting from total body heat stress.
-While there is a range of adverse effects that can result from the body over-heating, the 2 major kinds of heat illnesses that are referred to as heat casualties are: forms of heat exhaustion (can be milder or more severe), while more severe cases are heat stroke (most severe form of heat illness and possibly fatal).
+While there is a range of adverse effects that can result from the body over-heating, the 3 major heat illnesses are: heat exhaustion (can be milder or more severe), exertional heat stroke and hyponatremia.

-“Canaries in the coal mine” - need to catch these before they get to a more extreme case of heat stroke - catch early as they need rest/water/evaluation and possible medical care.
+“Canaries in the coal mine” - identify possible heat casualties early before they progress to severe types of heat illness - catch early as they need rest/water/evaluation and possible medical care.

 Ø Clumsy/unsteady walk